Sandbox-gVisor/sandbox-cli/README.md

 Unregister callbacks.
 This command lets users unregister or remove specific callback functions from gVisor.

-## Arguments

-The following arguments are available for the CLI:

-- `-h`, `--help`: Print help information.
-Use this argument to display the CLI's usage and available commands.
-- `-a`, `--address "<value>"`: Socket address.
-This argument allows users to specify the socket address for communication.

 ## Example Usage

 ### Get Current Callbacks with verbose output: